Crime in Colorado: Capital punishment laws

 Capital punishment is not applied in this state.

 Notable Incidents

 Two of the country's largest mass shootings have occurred in Colorado: the Columbine High School massacre in 1999 and the Aurora movie theater massacre in 2012.
+As well as having one of the county’s worst mass murders and the state’s worst mass murder, being the Bombing of United Air Lines Flight 629.
 Other notable mass shootings in Colorado include the Colorado YWAM and New Life shootings in 2007, the Colorado Springs Planned Parenthood shooting in 2015, the National Western Complex shootout in Denver in 2016, the 2021 Boulder shooting, the 2021 Colorado Springs shooting, and most recently the Colorado Springs nightclub shooting in 2022.